bluesky-social/atproto-website/content/blog/create-post.md

   ]
 }
 ```
+You can view the schema of a facet object [here](https://atproto.com/lexicons/app-bsky-richtext#appbskyrichtextfacet).

 ## Replies, Quote Posts, and Embeds

-When you post a reply or a quote post, this post will contain a **strong reference** to another record — either the post you're replying to, or the post you're quoting, etc.
+Replies and quote posts contain **strong references** to other records.
 A strong reference is a combination of:
 - **AT URI:** indicates the repository DID, collection, and record key
 - **CID:** the hash of the record itself

-A strong reference indicates the specific version of the record being referenced, a concept known as content addressing.
-This lets client software detect if the current content no longer matches what existed at the time the reference was made.
-An AT URI alone does not do this.

-Here is a naive Python function which will parse either an AT URI or a `https://bsky.app/` URL in to components (repo identifier, collection NSID, and record key):
+Here is a function that parses either an AT URI or a `https://bsky.app/` URL in to components (repo identifier, collection NSID, and record key):

 ```python
 def parse_uri(uri: str) -> Dict: